aarontburn/nexus-template-vanilla-ts/README.md

 """
 Usage Information:
-Change this to the name of folder containing your module
+Change this to the name of the folder containing your module
 """
-FOLDER_NAME = 'sample_module' # Change this to the name of folder containing your module
+FOLDER_NAME = 'sample_module' # Change this to the name of the folder containing your module

 ...
 ```
 `FOLDER_NAME` is the only thing needed for the script to locate the required files; modify it to be the name of the folder your module lives in ([from step 1 of renaming](#renaming)).

 Running this script will produce a new directory `output/`, which should contain a folder with an identical name to `FOLDER_NAME`.
-Inside are all of the files needed, alongside `node_modules/` if you used external packages, and an empty dierctory `module_builder` which is needed by the compiler.
+Inside are all of the files needed, alongside `node_modules/` if you used external packages, and an empty directory `module_builder` which is needed by the compiler.

 Drag this folder to `{HOME_PATH}/.modules/external_modules/`.